Amphicarpaea bracteata: Fruits

+The genus name Amphicarpaea derives from the word "amphicarpy", which refers to a plant's ability to produce both aerial and subterranean flowers.
 Similar to other species of legumes, both aerial cleistogamous and chasmogamous flowers produce dry fruits with a hard casing.
 Cleistogamous flowers produce fruits containing one to three seeds, and chasmogamous flowers produce flowers containing one to four seeds.
 Subterranean cleistogamous flowers develop into immature fruits that usually contain a large, fleshy seed with a thin seed casing, or pericarp.

-Location

-This plant can be found in eastern North America, as well as further west into the Midwestern region, including Iowa, Indiana, Illinois, and Wisconsin.